 Symptoms of a pinched nerve can vary widely depending on the nerve‘s location and the severity of compression.
 Commonly reported symptoms include:

-• Tingling, Pins, and Needles Sensations (paresthesia), are often described as the area of feeling “asleep.”
+- Tingling, Pins, and Needle Sensations (paresthesia), are often described as the area of feeling “asleep.”

 These symptoms can worsen while sleeping or if the nerve is compressed for extended periods.